 Jérôme de Chasteauneuf currently serves as the Group Finance Director of CIEL Limited (CIEL), one of the largest diversified investment groups in Mauritius.
-Since joining CIEL in 1993, Jérôme has been instrumental in the CIEL Group's development and involved on multiple strategic IPOs, international expansion projects, merger and acquisitions and company restructuring.
+Since joining CIEL in 1993, Jérôme has been instrumental in the Group's development and involved on multiple strategic IPOs, international expansion projects, merger & acquisitions and company restructuring.

-In addition to overseeing the Group's financials, Jérôme is a Board member of most of the CEL Group's subsidiaries including listed entities Alteo Limited, Miwa Sugar Limited and Sun Limited.
-Jérôme de Chasteauneuf also sits as a Non-Executive Director on the Board of the Stock Exchange of Mauritius and on the Board of Harel Mallac & Co.
+In addition to overseeing the Group's financials, Jérôme is a Board member of most of the CIEL Group's subsidiaries, including listed entities Alteo Limited, Miwa Sugar Limited and Sun Limited.
+Jérôme de Chasteauneuf also sits as a Non-Executive Director on the Board of the Stock Exchange of Mauritius and that of Harel Mallac & Co.
 Ltd.